Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 This CRON job will ping the Cloudflare worker endpoint every 5 minutes, and all the embedding events in the queue will be processed.

-Assuming everything is working as expected (check the CF worker logs to double-check) you will see the embedding value in the embedding column in your responses database table.
+Assuming everything is working as expected (check the CF worker logs to double-check), you will see the embedding value in the embedding column in your responses database table.

 ![Embedding](/images/blog/automatic-embeddings-supabase-cloudflare-workers/6_embedding.png)

+## Troubleshooting and Next Steps

+- If you encounter any configuration issues, double-check that all required Supabase extensions are enabled and configured correctly.
+- Review your Cloudflare Worker logs for any error messages.
+- Verify that the image paths and file permissions are correct to ensure all assets display properly.
+- For further guidance, refer to the official documentation of Supabase and Cloudflare Workers.

+If you found this post helpful, please leave a comment or share your feedback on your favorite social platform.
+Happy embedding!

 ## Conclusion